Mobile System Design

 • Practice from scratch: Rehearse getting a prototype up and running from scratch.
 Make sure it's in your muscle memory, so you're fast.

-• Practice outside of your IDE: You won't always have access to useful imports and dependencies or even your own code editor.
-Be comfortable designing code (even if it doesn't compile), without relying on your IDE.
-Practice using a basic text editor.
-Then you won't have autocomplete and useful imports to help.
-Become comfortable with that.
+• Practice outside of your IDE: You won't always have access to useful imports and dependencies, or even your own code editor.
+Be comfortable designing code (even if it doesn't compile) without relying on your IDE.
+Practice using a basic text editor, so you get used to working without autocomplete or imports.

-Need help sketching or structuring your design?
-The Quick Reference Cheat Sheet (included with the book) teaches you how to draw diagrams, find missing requirements, and contains printable checklists.
+The Quick Reference Cheat Sheet (included with the book bundle) teaches you how to draw diagrams, find missing requirements, and structure your design under pressure.

 Tjeerd in 't Veen